habibun/misc/README.md

 `du -hs /path` # size of a directory
 `du -hs /path/*` # size of a all directory inside
 `du -hs /path/* | sort -rh` # size of a all directory inside and sort by size desc
+`command & disown` # cmd should be started in an independent terminal